armel/ICSMeter/README.md

 #### Transverter Configuration

-If you are using a Transverter, you can configure a Local Oscillator frequency, line 24.
-For example, if you are on 28500000 Hz and the constant `TRANSVERTER_LO` is set to 116000000, your M5Stack will display 144.500.000 (not 28.500.000).
+If you are using a Transverter, you can configure up to 5 Local Oscillator frequencies, lines 24 ~ 28.
+For example, if you are on 28500000 Hz and the constant `TRANSVERTER_LO_1` is set to 116000000 (default value), your M5Stack will display 144.500.000 (not 28.500.000), if you select this option in the settings menu.
 This can be useful.
-Of course, default value is 0.
-Change the constant `TRANSVERTER_LO` only if you need.
+Change theses constants only if you need.

 #### Examples of settings